 Step #4: Drain the Gas Tank

 After setting it up, it’s time to start blowing air and take the too much liquid fuel out of the gas tank.
-This task can take time when done manually, so we highly suggest using an air pump to make the process faster and easier.
+This task can take time when done manually, so I highly suggest using an air pump to make the process faster and easier.

 All the openings in the tank and fuel line must be sealed during this procedure.
 If you’re getting rid of old gas manually, be sure not to inhale the fumes too much as these components could be harmful to your health.